EMODnet/EMODnet-Biology-DIVAnd-R/README.md

 ## Introduction

-DIVAnd is a software tool, written in Julia, designed to interpolate in situ measurements onto a regular grid.
+[`DIVAnd`](https://github.com/gher-uliege/DIVAnd.jl) is a software tool, written in [Julia](https://julialang.org/), designed to interpolate in situ measurements onto a regular grid.
 The tool has been applied in several European projects to create climatologies for variable such as temperature, salinity or eutrophication variables.

-`R` is a languague widely used in the scientific community, hence the interface to call DIVAnd within R is the objective of the present project.
+`R` is a language widely used in the scientific community, hence the interface to call `DIVAnd` in a `R` session is the objective of the present project.

 ## Directory structure